siffiejoe/lua-moon/README.md

 representing the given value to the top of the Lua stack, while `moon_flag_get_SUFFIX` returns the corresponding enum value from a userdata on the Lua stack.

-###                          `moon_sub.h`                          ###

-`moon_sub.h` is another macro file that can be used to create userdata that represent embedded structs inside another userdata.
-It can be included multiple times, and each time it defines static functions for creating and handling sub-userdata.
-One requirement is that the parent userdata has an environment/uservalue set, because it is used to keep track of and cache the sub-userdata.
-The sub-userdata has `__index`, `__newindex`, and (in Lua 5.2+) `__pairs` metamethods defined.
-The following parameters can be used to control the definition of the
-sub-userdata:

-*   `MOON_SUB_NAME`: A metatable name used for defining a userdata type.
-*   `MOON_SUB_TYPE`: The type of the embedded struct to be wrapped.
-*   `MOON_SUB_SUFFIX`: A suffix to make the defined static functions unique to avoid linking problems.
-*   `MOON_SUB_PARENT`: The type of the embedding (parent) struct.
-*   `MOON_SUB_FIELD`: The field name of the embedded struct inside of the parent struct.
-*   `MOON_SUB_ELEMENTS( macro )`: This is a higher-order macro, which takes another macro as argument and calls it once for every data element of the embedded struct that you want to expose to Lua passing four arguments:
-    1.  the field identifier of the data element
-    2.  a function or macro which takes a `lua_State*` and a value of the same type as the data element, and pushes a suitable Lua value to the top of the stack (e.g. `lua_pushinteger`, etc., are compatible)
-    3.  a macro which takes a `lua_State*`, an lvalue which represents the data element in the embedded, and an index of a suitable Lua value on the stack, and assigns that value to the data element in the embedded struct
-    4.  a boolean flag, which indicates whether an assignment is allowed at all (the 3rd argument must still evaluate to something syntactically correct, but the result is never executed)
-*   `MOON_SUB_POINTER` (optional): If the parent userdata contains a pointer to the embedding struct instead of the struct itself, you need to define this macro.
-*   `MOON_SUB_NOPAIRS` (optional): Avoid defining iterator function and the `__pairs` metamethod to save memory.
-This flag is redundant in Lua 5.1.

-The following (static) functions will be defined, unless they are disabled via one of the parameter macros above:

-    /*  [ -nup, +0, e ]  */
-    void moon_sub_def_SUFFIX( lua_State* L, int nup );
-    /*  [ -0, +1, e ]  */
-    void moon_sub_new_SUFFIX( lua_State* L, int idx );

-    int moon_sub_index_SUFFIX( lua_State* L );
-    int moon_sub_newindex_SUFFIX( lua_State* L );
-    int moon_sub_next_SUFFIX( lua_State* L ); /* Lua 5.2+ */
-    int moon_sub_pairs_SUFFIX( lua_State* L ); /* Lua 5.2+ */

-The last four are metamethods and not supposed to be called from C.
-`moon_sub_def_SUFFIX` defines the new type, creates the metatable and registers all metamethods. `moon_sub_new_SUFFIX` pushes a userdata representing the embedded struct to the top of the Lua stack.
-Use it in the `__index` metamethod of the parent userdata.

 ###                         `moon_dlfix.h`                         ###